 Santa Fe is one of our favourite destinations, and the Santa Fe Opera Festival is one of our favourite (and most popular) tours—proof that you needn’t travel across the globe for a very special opera getaway.
 What makes Santa Fe different is how wonderful it feels just being there – something about the magical combination of perfect weather, breathtaking landscape, charming Southwest architecture and friendly locals, as well as the scores of shops and galleries that make it impossible to walk the historic streets of this city without a smile on your face.
 And of course the quality of the performances that take place each night and the quality of the venue itself, the glorious mesa-top Crosby Theatre, is often a surprise to attendees.

-Our 2023 tour includes five operas and an Apprentice Scenes performance at the stunning Santa Fe Opera, with the strongest selection of singers we’ve ever seen at the festival.
+With private lectures by Oliver Prezant and tour direction/guiding by Peter Camara, no one does Santa fe better.
+Deluxe accommodation for 7 nights at the Rosewood Inn of the Anasazi.
+Top category seats for each performance.
+Full breakfast each day plus 7 dinners.
 In addition the Santa Fe Opera programming, we will enjoy three noontime concerts at the Santa Fe Chamber Music Festival, and embark on tours that explore and celebrate the regional indigenous culture.

 Our hotel will be the Rosewood Inn of the Anasazi, located just steps from the Historic Plaza.
 As always, we will include private performance lectures with Oliver Prezant, and we will enjoy superb cuisine and wine at Santa Fe’s finest restaurants.

 Upon arrival in Albuquerque Sunport (or Santa Fe Airport) you are met and transferred to the elegant Rosewood , ideally located near the Plaza.
 This evening, we gather for introductions and a Welcome Dinner at the hotel.

 Tuesday, August 6